 Step 2: Sign in using your DMACC e-mail address (including the “@dmacc.edu") and your password.

 Step 3: If this is the first time you've accessed this page, you will be asked to confirm your name, date of birth and social security number.

-Step 4: Please select the “Request" button in the upper right-hand corner.
+Step 4: Please select the “Manage Requests" button in the upper right-hand corner.

 Step 6: Briefly outline the reason why you are requesting the appeal in the box provided and select “Submit."

 Step 7: Select the “2023-2024 Family Contribution Appeal" tab:

 Step 8: Select the “PJ Expected Family Contribution (EFC) Appeal" task and click on the “Fill Out" button to complete the form.
 Read all of the directions provided and complete the form as instructed: